kirill-konshin/next-redux-wrapper/README.md

 #### Using `getServerSideProps` or `getStaticProps`

-In order to use it with `getServerSideProps` or `getStaticProps` you need to `await` for sagas in each page's hadnler:
+In order to use it with `getServerSideProps` or `getStaticProps` you need to `await` for sagas in each page's handler:

 ```js
 export const getServerSideProps = ReduxWrapper.getServerSideProps(